kaluzny-konrad/Project-VideoStreamingPlatform-Next-Prisma-Stripe-Uploadthing/README.md

 - [x] Feature: auto upload image to course
 - [x] Feature: Save course Loading icon

+### V 0.3
+- [ ] Features: Walk by site and fix Styles
+- [ ] Features: Creator Panel - List of courses - as table

 ### V 0.X

-- [ ] Features: Creator Panel - List of courses - as table
 - [ ] Features: Admin - list of courses should be table and should be deletable (deep delete)
+- [ ] Features: Tables with pagination
+- [ ] Features: Courses List with pagination
+- [ ] Features: Universal Delete and Edit buttons with modals
 - [ ] Features: Delete data in stripe, when course is deleted
 - [ ] Fix: Images should have default ratio 16:9
 - [ ] Fix: Video ratio for fill page